hummusonrails/school-health-declaration-automation/README.md

 ### Headless Browsing

-The script is set to run in `headless` mode as it navigates to the school website and fills out the form.
+The script is set to run in `headless` mode as it navigates to the school website and fills out the form, which means you won't see it complete the process.
 If you wish, you can set `headless` to `false` and watch it from your computer as it happens instead.
 To do so open up `declare.rb` and on line 14 change the code to:

 ```ruby
 browser = Watir::Browser.new :chrome, headless: false